Leadership that can thrive in the 21st century's

 Cancellations will result in a 90 per cent refund if received by 10 days before the workshop, and a 50 per cent refund if received by 2 days before the workshop.
 Alternatively, participants who are unable to attend are welcome to substitute someone else.

 A limited number of half-price bursaries may be available for those genuinely unable to pay the full fee, or other arrangements may be possible.
-Teams of three or more from a single organisation may qualify for a discount.
-Contact us (07 3378 5365) for details.
+If you're interested, and the fees are an obstacle, we're keen to find a way of helping you to attend.
+In addition, teams of three or more from a single organisation may qualify for a discount.
+Contact us (07 3378 5365) for details or to discuss other possibilities.

 Telephone Camilla at +617 3378 5365 and charge your attendance to your Visa or MasterCard or arrange a direct bank transfer.
 Or print out and complete the subscription form, and fax it to Interchange, +617 3878 4338.